 There were occasionally, incidents with Native Americans.
 Roanoke was originally called High Pine when it was settled in the early 1830s.
 The entire town was burned to the ground by the natives during the Creek uprising in 1836.
-For a short period of time, the name was changed to Chulafinnee, but soon afterward changed to Roanoke.
 The town was incorporated by an Act of Legislature on December 13, 1900.

-The city of Roanoke’s municipal buildings consist of the City Jail on West Point Street, City Hall on Main Street, and the Fire Department on Chestnut Street and highway 431.
-The Randolph County Historical Museum, Inc. is located on Main Street in the former Post Office Building, built in 1941.
+The city of Roanoke’s municipal buildings consist of the City Jail on West Point Street, City Hall on Main Street, and the Fire Departments on Chestnut Street and US Highway 431, The Annie L. Awbrey Public Library, The Poole-Fisher Recreation Center, The Recreation Center, Kids Town, and The Roanoke Nutrition Center.

 (Written for the City of Roanoke by Rhonda Bailey Baldwin)